Training generates career pathways

 Her achievements illustrate how vocational education and training provides employment and learning pathways for young people.

 “A lot of what I studied I was easily able to apply on-the-job on a daily basis.
-It was great to complete the course knowing the competencies were very relatable to my role,” she said.
+It was great to complete the course knowing the competencies were very relevant to my role,” she said.

 Helene completed her traineeship studies with CQUniversity while working at the power station and her group training provider was Gladstone Area Group Apprentices (GAGAL).